AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/SplitService/README.md

 SplitService Class
 ==================
-AutomationML 2.1 APIThis class is an implementation of a split service.
+This class is an implementation of a split service.
 This service is able to split one [CAEXDocument][1] into multiple files using split points.

 Inheritance Hierarchy